-Due to the vast amount of and complexity of medical information there is a new mantra regarding knowledge...
+Due to the vast amount and complexity of medical information...

 We all want that one tool that does it all and at the same time narrows in on the exact nature of our query.
 Unfortunately, there is no one tool that answers all our questions.
-In this guide, I will try to stake out for you the tools that can be used to handle specific queries and the technique to use to shape your query with in each of those tools.
+In this guide, I will outline the best tools to handle specific queries and the best techniques with in each of those tools.

 Evidence Based Medicine (EBM): David Sackett writes that "the practice of evidence based medicine means integrating individual clinical expertise with the best available external clinical evidence from systematic research."